nkeil/zod-redis/CONTRIBUTING.md

 ## License

-By contributing your code to the zredis GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the zod-redis GitHub repository, you agree to license your contribution under the MIT license.